|

 Lavender

-mentioned specifically in the Bible, however, it is in the
+Lavender is not mentioned specifically in the Bible, however, it is

 Lemon